A summary of frequently asked questions about CJC jurisdiction and procedure.

 Yes.
 If the Commission investigates your complaint, the judge is given notice of the complaint and an opportunity to respond to the allegations you made.

-In very limited circumstances, where there is a substantial danger of reprisal or retaliation by the judge against a complainant or any other person mentioned in the complaint, the Commission may decide to withhold notice of the complaint from the judge until the risk of reprisal ends.
+In very limited circumstances, where there is a substantial danger of reprisal or retaliation by the judge against a complainant or any other person mentioned in the complaint, the CJC may decide to withhold notice of the complaint from the judge until the risk of reprisal ends.

-If the Commission finds that a judge has committed judicial misconduct, it may, with the consent of the judge, dispose of a complaint through an Agreed Disposition.
+If the CJC finds that a judge has committed judicial misconduct, it may, with the consent of the judge, dispose of a complaint through an Agreed Disposition.
 An Agreed Disposition can take the form of an Information, an Admonition, or a Private Reprimand.
 A judge may also agree to retire voluntarily pursuant to an Agreed Disposition.
 An Agreed Disposition often includes a period of monitoring and conditions on the judge's conduct.
 These conditions can include professional counseling and the assignment of a mentor judge.

 (2) imposition of discipline as an attorney;